subdavis/subdavis.github.io/content/posts/2025-11-selfhosting.md

 description: How I learned to do less and stop chasing shiny objects.
 ---

-At some point, every selfhosting enthusiast loses interest.
-After 6+ years of running ~20 applications on a home server, I value reliability and simplicity over everything else.
+At some point, every self-hosting enthusiast loses steam.
+After 6+ years of running ~20 applications on a home server, I value reliability and simplicity over just about everything else.

 **docker compose is probably all you need.**